viking-frank/neurocats.github.io/_posts/2017-08-17-tensorflow-basics.md

 I want to give you a framework on how to think about the different approaches such that you can use the provided tools on your own.

-Please learn how to read documentations and finding all tools needed.
+Learn how to read documentations and finding all tools needed.
 Think about your problems and search for the gadgets that are needed for solving the problem.
 Don't think about your known tools and try to figure out a solution with static knowledge.
 You may be successful upto a certain